8 min read1 Stephen Dupont – Northern Alliance soldier, Bagram, Afghanistan, 1998

 Introduction

-Australia has a couple of documentary photographers and Stephen Dupont is one of the most renowned and awarded.
+Australia1 has a couple of documentary photographers and Stephen Dupont2 is one of the most renowned and awarded.
 He’s also a photojournalist that has participated in several risky photographic scenes.
 He has an edge over the world, focusing on producing extraordinary photo essays from some of the most dangerous countries, such as Afghanistan.

 Dupont’s Afghanistan photos

-In his Afghanistan photos, Dupont leaves from the traditions of war photography that makes the war bigger or amplifies the drama of war.
+In his Afghanistan3 photos, Dupont leaves from the traditions of war photography4 that makes the war bigger or amplifies the drama of war.
 In his career, he wishes to reveal which forces are in play and, at the same time, understand the reasons for and possible resolutions to the historical conflict.

 To facilitate this, he employs an unusually varied visual grammar, using different cameras.
 One is his medium format Polaroid camera.
 His Hasselblad camera provides him with panoramic observations and almost 19th-century style portraits of Afghan locals.
 The cast members of the ongoing war are the Afghan citizens, both members of the public and the armed fighters, and also the soldiers and peacekeepers.